 How Does a Texas Partnership Increase Local Control?

-First, I think its important to recognize that there are two paths to a Texas Partnership - Turnaround; and Innovation.
+It is important to recognize that there are two different paths here:

 Turnaround Partnerships Are An Exercise of Local Control